micro-webapps/webconf-spec/dev/README.md

 - [haproxy-cfg](https://github.com/micro-webapps/haproxy-cfg) - Reads the .json webconf-spec files from input directory and generates the HAProxy configuration in the output directory.
 - [nginx-cfg](https://github.com/micro-webapps/nginx-cfg) - Reads the .json webconf-spec files from input directory and generates the nginx configuration in the output directory.

+# Format

+The files describing a webserver configuration in accordance with the Webconf-spec specification are represented using [JSON](http://json.org/).

+All field names in the specification are **case sensitive**.

 # Description of webconf-spec specification

 It is important to note that the webconf-spec is not trying to be full featured webserver configuration specification.
 Usually, the web applications do not use all features of the webservers and therefore we have tried to keep things simple and support only features which are widely used by web applications to configure the webserver and which are shared between all widely used webservers.